 Teotihuacan

-Teotihuacan (originally a vast ritual city of the early centuries AD) is less a town than a remembered metropolis—revered as the City of the Gods, and still defined by what remains unknown.
-In the Valley of Mexico, its geometry feels deliberate and almost austere: the Avenue of the Dead pulls you between platforms and plazas, while the Pyramids of the Sun and Moon rise like built mountains, turning distance into ceremony.
+Teotihuacan (first settled c.
+100 BC) is less a town than a remembered metropolis—revered as the City of the Gods, and still defined by what remains unknown.
+In the Valley of Mexico, its geometry feels deliberate and austere: the Avenue of the Dead draws you between platforms and plazas, while the Pyramids of the Sun and Moon rise like built mountains, turning distance into ceremony.